From the North:

 Guests, including law enforcement personnel not present in an official capacity, are prohibited from bringing weapons into the venue.
 We do not provide weapon lockers.
 Weapons may not be checked in.
 Weapons include, but are not limited to, the following: firearms, explosives, stun guns, handcuffs, brass knuckles, sticks, clubs, batons, martial arts instruments, pepper spray, tear gas, projectiles of any kind, knives and weapon replicas.
 Guests found in possession of the above-mentioned items will be asked to remove the item from the venue or dispose of it.
 Guests who refuse to comply will be evicted from the premises.

-Drugs, drug paraphernalia, illegal substances of any kind, Go-Pros, selfie sticks, masks, laser pointers, professional audio or video equipment, unsealed liquids or gels, jewelry or clothing that could inflict harm, stuffed animals or toys
+Drugs, drug paraphernalia, illegal substances of any kind, Go-Pros, selfie sticks, masks, laser pointers, professional audio or video equipment, unsealed liquids or gels, jewelry or clothing that could inflict harm, stuffed animals or toys, banners, posters or signs.